-- The Statement or EHCP will outline the number of hours of individual/small group support your child will receive from the LA; how the support should be used, and what strategies must be put in place.
-It will also have long and short term goals for your child.
+- The EHCP will outline your child’s strengths, difficulties, the provision and strategies that should be in place.
+It will also have long and short-term goals for your child.

-How can I let school know that I am concerned about my child's progress?
+Q3: How can I let the school know that I am concerned for my child’s progress?

 If you have concerns about your child’s progress you should speak to a member of your child’s class teaching team initially.

 If you continue to be concerned that your child is not making progress you may speak to a member of the SEND team or Home/School Liaison.

 Mrs Carr, Ms White